tomrod/andana/_posts/2019-01-11-python-regression.md

 test = df_clean[~msk]
 ```

 Multiple models are generated using `statsmodels`' formula designation.
 Each of these strings will server as a model. the term `C( variable, Sum)` forces the model to use a Categorical designation[^3].
 More specifically, the `Sum` input uses Deviation Coding, which separates the effect of the categorical variable classes from the intercept.
 A hold out is still used -- in this case, the value of the hold-out coefficient is the negative sum of all the other coefficients within the group.
-So for example, an 8-cylinder's MPG average will be the sum area of origin 3 will be area of origin 1 and 2's coefficient multiplied by `-1`.
+So for example, the area of origin 3's coefficient will be the sum of origin 1 and 2's coefficient multiplied by `-1`.

 ```python
 models = {